Suriname: Economy

 Suriname's democracy gained some strength after the turbulent 1990s, and its economy became more diversified and less dependent on Dutch financial assistance.
+Bauxite (aluminium ore) mining used to be a strong revenue source, since before the independence of the country up to 2015.
+Because Alcoa stopped all bauxite operations, the bauxite era in Suriname also ended.

-Bauxite (aluminium ore) mining used to be a strong revenue source.
-The discovery and exploitation of oil and gold has added substantially to Suriname's economic independence.
+The discovery, exploration and exploitation of oil and gold in modern times contributes substantially to Suriname's economic independence.
 Agriculture, especially rice and bananas, remains a strong component of the economy, and ecotourism is providing new economic opportunities.
-More than 93% of Suriname's landmass consists of unspoiled rain forest; with the establishment of the Central Suriname Nature Reserve in 1998, Suriname signalled its commitment to conservation of this precious resource.
+More than 93% of Suriname's landmass consists of unspoiled rainforest.
+With the establishment of the Central Suriname Nature Reserve in 1998, Suriname signaled its commitment to the conservation of this precious resource.
 The Central Suriname Nature Reserve became a World Heritage Site in 2000.

+The economy of Suriname was dominated by the bauxite industry, which accounted for more than 15% of GDP and 70% of export earnings up to 2015.
+Currently gold exports make up 60–80% of all exports earnings.
+In 2021 the gold industry accounted for 8.5% of the GDP.
+The share of large-scale mining in total gold production is 58% compared to 42% of small-scale mining.
+With an export value of US$1.83 billion in 2023, the gold sector makes an important contribution to the economy.
+The gold production of Suriname in 2015 is 30 tonnes.